wandb/docs/content/_index.md

 ##### Use AI models in your app

-Use [W&B Weave](https://weave-docs.wandb.ai/) to manage all aspects of integrating AI models into your code, including tracing, output evaluation, cost estimates, and using our playground to help compare the various LLM models and their configuration paramaters.
+Use [W&B Weave](https://weave-docs.wandb.ai/) to manage all aspects of integrating AI models into your code, including tracing, output evaluation, cost estimates, and using our LLM playground to help compare the various LLM models and their configuration paramaters.

 - [Introduction](https://weave-docs.wandb.ai/)
 - [Quickstart](https://weave-docs.wandb.ai/quickstart)